iarakshana/hw7/README.md

 ### Exercises

 Each of your scripts must be written in a file named `atus1.sql`, `atus2.sql`, etc.
-The answers should be placed in `SOLUTIONS`.
+You will read answers off of these tables and place them in `SOLUTIONS`, before completing a quiz on Canvas.

 Please remember throughout, that when using the tables `roster` or `cps`, you must require that the `line_no` value be 1.
 This has nothing to do with SQL generically, and just represents the fact that there are many people in a household, and the respondent and activities correspond to person "1."